Kemptville Mixed Doubles Fall Classic

 Tie-Breaking System

-Teams are ranked using their best 9 of 10 LSD results from round robin play.
-These results are also used for seeding and breaking ties.
+- Teams are ranked using their best 9 of 10 LSD results from round robin play.

 - If still tied, compare sequentially: